NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ##### Partial hydration

-To help reduce code size, some frameworks let developers control which parts of the application are rendered exclusively in the server (which translates to code that is never sent to the client) and which parts can render both in the server and the client.
-This is called Partial or selective rehydration.
+To help reduce code size, some frameworks allow developers to control which parts of the application are rendered exclusively on the server (meaning that this code is never sent to the client) and which parts can be rendered on both the server and the client.
+The code for the components that are rendered only on the server does not need to be sent to the client, which reduces client-side code size.
+Additionally, server-only components do not need to be hydrated on page load, reducing initialization work.
+This feature is commonly referred to as partial or selective hydration.

 Right now, the most popular frameworks supporting partial hydration are [Astro](https://astro.build/) via [Islands](https://docs.astro.build/en/concepts/islands/), and [NextJS](https://nextjs.org/) via [Server Components](https://nextjs.org/docs/app/building-your-application/rendering/server-components).